 If you’ve been injured at work and are seeking treatment, call Maine Rehabilitative Healthcare to book an appointment.
 Maine law allows injured workers to pick their own doctor after 10 days.
 Maine Rehabilitative Healthcare is independent and offers experienced physician care and second opinions.
-Dr. Herzog has expertise in performing Independent Medical Exams (IME's), and has done thousands of Medical-Legal evaluations.
 If you live in or around Scarborough, Maine, and you were hurt on the job, Vincent Herzog, DO, of Maine Rehabilitative Healthcare can help you find the treatment options that are right for you.
 Call to set up an appointment today.

 Depending on your job, you may have to deal with something like heavy machinery on a daily basis.
 But the most common workplace injuries are actually the ones you can’t see coming.

 Overexertion injuries happen the most frequently.
 They often occur through lifting or lowering an object, especially while putting a lot of stress on the lower back, and can cause pain and loss of motion.

 Slips, trips, and falls are also common and can cause anything from a sprain or broken bone to persistent joint pain or nerve damage.